BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/_pages/about.md

 Of course as one (un-?)expected... this idea was gently put down by him and a more (un-?)realistic and short-term project was advised as a start.
 Another little luck, this project was also on wearable and substance use addiction.
 With promising results I submmited the paper and with this promising hope I started my PhD in this line of research.
 CUT TO...
 Few months later, working on a larger scale dataset of this project with more uncontrolled parameters, it was easy finding a hypothesis here but it was not so easy to clean the noise in these datasets to solve for that hypothesis.
-Another little luck, during this disproportionate time of Signal-to-noise ratio (SNR), I came across upon a <a href="https://umasstox.com/">group of medical researchers</a> (<2 Hr Drive away) who collected wearable data from a large scale participants with one of best SNR I had seen and willing to colloborate.
+Another little luck, during this disproportionate  Signal-to-noise ratio (SNR) time, I came across upon a <a href="https://umasstox.com/">group of medical researchers</a> (<2 Hr Drive away!) who collected wearable data from a large scale participants with SNR ahead of that time and willing to colloborate.
 Of course, once again as expected like any other PhD project, this started with countless bad hypothesis before finding the right one.
 Our findings were made public, simultaneously I wanted to make the best use of the snow around me in Amherst by learning to ski.
 CUT TO...
 Few weeks later, another little luck, just when I thought I exhausted all my research ideas on next directions.
-I met another medical researcher (, <a href="https://faculty.utah.edu/u0889676-Eric_L_Garland/research/index.hml">  Eric L Garland</a> who read our findings and working on research problem that exactly fits my description.
+I met another medical researcher from Utah, <a href="https://faculty.utah.edu/u0889676-Eric_L_Garland/research/index.hml">  Eric L Garland</a>, who read our findings and working on research problem that exactly fits what I was looking for and started our remote colloboration.
-This project started, winter ended, I learnt skiing and found a balance betweek ski time and research time.
-And just like a ski turn, I transfered to ~~San~~ Sun Diego city.
+This project started, winter ended.
+I learnt skiing and found a balance betweek ski time and research time.
+Snap, and then just like a ski turn, I transfered to ~~San~~ Sun Diego city.

   <!-- and I am looking for new research directions that follows this work.
 I met another medical researcher (, <a href="https://faculty.utah.edu/u0889676-Eric_L_Garland/research/index.hml">  Eric L Garland</a> who read our findings and working on research problem that exactly fits my description.   -->
 <!-- The colloboration is remote  -->